KhronosGroup/glTF/extensions/2.0/Khronos/KHR_audio/README.md

 Audio data objects define where audio data is located.
 Data is either accessed via a bufferView or uri.

 When storing audio data in a buffer view, the `mimeType` field must be specified.
-Currently the only supported mime type is `audio/mpeg`.
+Currently the only supported mime type is `audio/mpeg` for use with MP3 files.
+MP3 was chosen due to its wide support across browsers and 3D engines as well as its lossy compression with variable bitrate.
+Other supported audio formats may be added via another extension.

+Note that in tools that process glTF files, but do not implement the KHR_audio extension, external files referenced via the `uri` field may not be properly copied to their final destination or baked into the final binary glTF file.
+In these cases, using the `bufferView` property may be a better choice assuming the referenced `bufferView` index is not changed by the tool.
+The `uri` field might be a better choice when you want to be able to quickly change the referenced audio asset.

 #### `bufferView`